mluchettii/mkdocs-material-mluchetti/docs/docs/siem-edr/crowdstrike-falcon.md

 CrowdStrike's Falcon sensor is capable of detecting malware in real time using advanced techniques.
 This includes file analysis, machine learning, behavioral analysis, and threat intelligence -- all of these help Falcon quickly identify and respond to both known and unknown malware, ransomware, and fileless attacks.
 Once a threat is detected, Falcon isolates the affected endpoint and generates detailed reports for security teams, also providing tactical insights from frameworks like MITRE ATT&CK.

-### Triage exercise
+### Triage

-In this exercise, you will prepare a Windows 11 virtual machine with the Falcon sensor installed on it.
-Then, you will practice threat detection and investigation with Falcon, threat analysis with VirusTotal and ANY.RUN, and then write your own triage documentation.
+Prepare a Windows 11 virtual machine with the Falcon sensor installed on it.
+Then, practice threat detection and investigation with Falcon, threat analysis with VirusTotal and ANY.RUN, and then write your own triage documentation.

 #### Threat detection